pmh0731/DrugToxicityPrediction/README.md

 #### 2. Predict Toxicity for New Drug Candidates

 To predict the toxicity status of new compounds, prepare an input file containing target gene information and chemical structures.
-Use the format provided in `test_data.xlsx` as a reference.
+Use the format provided in `test_data.tsv` as a reference.

 ```bash
 python drug_toxicity_predictor.py --mode p --input ./test_data.xlsx --output ./results_prediction